Skip to main content

 • Standard network monitoring tools

-Most common in pharma.
+The most common category in pharma.
 Validate your configuration — workflows, approval chains, reports — not the base platform.
-Leverage vendor test evidence; FDA CSA explicitly endorses this approach.
+Leverage vendor test evidence; FDA CSA explicitly endorses this approach to minimize re-testing.

 • SAP ERP (QM/MM/PM modules)